 In the 1980s, MADD (Mothers Against Drunk Driving) brought national attention to the tragic number of annual deaths caused by drunk drivers.
 More than three decades of successful campaigning have resulted in the number of drunk driving deaths being reduced by over half - down from roughly 25,000 in 1980, to 9967 in 2014, according to the CDC (Centers for Disease Control and Prevention).

 While this is encouraging news, the goal has now shifted to reducing the alarming number of accidents and deaths caused by a modern for - the use of electronic devices while operating a motor vehicle.

 Exactly how big is the problem of texting and driving?
 Below, I'll cover the hard numbers in terms of how many people commit this dangerous act and the serious safety issues it creates.
 I'll also talk about the legal status and ramifications of distracted driving across the U.S., and what you can do to fight this critical traffic safety hazard.

 Finally, I'll answer your FAQ (frequently asked questions) about texting and driving.

 The Facts About Texting and Driving

-There is plenty of publicity surrounding this treacherous activity, such as the "It Can Wait" campaign from AT&T Wireless.
+There is plenty of publicity surrounding this dangerous activity, such as the "It Can Wait" campaign from AT&T Wireless.
 Perhaps the most convincing argument, however, is the data which has been collected through studies and surveys on the dangers of texting while driving.
-Statistics on texting and driving can be eye opening to those who don't see this as a real highway safety issue.
+Statistics on texting and driving can be eye-opening to those who don't see this as a real highway safety issue.

 Part of a Larger Problem